National Air and Space Museum to partially reopen with 8 overhauled exhibitions - KESQ

 What’s the timing on this?

-The link to reserve a time will go live at noon Wednesday.
-You’ll be able to find it on the museum’s website (the link is set to be released that day).
+The link to reserve a time is now live.
+You’ll be able to find it on the museum’s website.

 The September 14 release will allow for people to get passes from October 14 to November 30.
 Then starting October 28, people may sign up for passes from December 1 to January 14.
 There will be two additional releases on December 16 and January 27.